kovach/web2/docs/live.md

   - Javascript API for building graphical interfaces,
   - (aspirationally) a robust mathematical semantics.

-In the following sections, we discuss each layer, how it is informed by the axiom above, and how it contributes to our goal.
+In the following sections, we discuss how each layer contributes to our goal of making provenance easy to work with.
 We conclude by discussing some ongoing work.

-# Tuples
+# Data Model/Overview

-To satisfy the axiom, we must first of all pick a concrete representation of provenance.
-We intend to choose a computation mechanism and a syntax for causal relationships between the values it manipulates.
+We must first of all pick a concrete representation of provenance.
+We need a computation mechanism and a syntax for causal relationships between the values it manipulates.

-Dynamic provenance analysis of imperative or functional programs is hard, and seems to have only recently received serious attention
-[[Perera et al. 2012](http://dl.acm.org/citation.cfm?doid=2364527.2364579)] .
+Dynamic provenance analysis of imperative or functional programs is hard, and seems to have only recently received serious attention [[Perera et al. 2012](http://dl.acm.org/citation.cfm?doid=2364527.2364579)] .